nathantrn/CSE284_HMM_local_ancestry_inference/README.md

 ## Test Set

-The test set consistes of chromosome 21 (4.6 GB) from **admixed individuals** from the 1000 Genomes Project.
-These individuals **were not includued in the reference panel**.
+The main test set consistes of chromosome 21 (4.6 GB) from **admixed individuals** from the 1000 Genomes Project.
+These individuals **were not includued in the reference panel** and represent admixed individuals from the four populations of the AMR superpopulation (CLM & PUR) which are expected to be admixed with AMR, AFR, and EUR local ancestry.

 Data was downloaded using:
 ```bash